Finally I did it. I. Am. On. Facebook.

 Once upon the time I was The First Employee Using XING.
 The fun was in using a business platform in a not-so-business way.
 I entered Subversive Ideas in the form fields for Haves and Wants.

 But quickly social networks became mainstream and – for better or for worse – I have always tried to avoid mainstream (Not successfully).
-Thus I shunned the alleged mainstream activities and remained within my shell – my fortress on the web that allows for zero interaction.
+Thus I shunned the alleged mainstream activities and remained within my shell – my textfile-powered fortresses on the web that allowed for zero interaction.

 I shunned interaction even more than mainstream.
 I did not want anybody to intrude into my territory and spoil the pages filled with my intellectual musings with comments.
 I did not want to watch out for inappropriate comments, deal with copyright infringement, delete spam, or repel stalkers, hackers or other dark and alien denizens of the net.